Who Can Apply | How to Apply | Application News | Application FAQ

 Want More Info?
 Need help with the FAFSA?
 Contact our office if you have questions or need help!

-January 31: Scholarship Foundation Part One: Online Application due.
-Only those who meet this deadline can proceed with Part Two.
+January 14: Scholarship Foundation Eligibility Screen due.
+Only those who meet this deadline can proceed with their Full Application.

-February 8: Scholarship Foundation Part Two Intake Interview appointments must be completed.
+February 11: Scholarship Foundation Intake Interview appointments must be completed.

-March: Scholarship Foundation Financial interviews will be scheduled by email for eligible applicants
+March: Scholarship Foundation Student and Parent interviews will be scheduled for eligible applicants.
+Applicants will schedule an appointment using our online Application Portal.

-March TBD: Scholarship Foundation financial interviews; Part Three documents must be submitted by this time
+March TBD: Scholarship Foundation Student and Parent interviews; School Decision information and documents must be submitted via our Application Portal by this time

 April TBD: Interviews for Richardson finalists